 Continue to make banking simpler.

 This is one of those Captain Obvious statements.
 But how many times have we looked at our bank’s website, app or online account opening process and sarcastically thought, “Can we make this any more complicated?”
-Other that the sheer brand power of Apple, the simplicity of the card is what makes it a great consumer product.
+Other than the sheer brand power of Apple, the simplicity of the card is what makes it a great consumer product.
 How can we bankers take some direction from Apple?

 Review our online account opening process.